ayushisneha/Concurrency/README.md

 There's two kinds of concurrent programming model:
 * **Multiprocessing**

-  In Multiprocessing there's multiple processes running each with a single thread, and the processes communicate with each other at regular intervals through ipc via files, message queues, etc.
+  In Multiprocessing there's multiple processes running, each with a single thread, and the processes communicate with each other at regular intervals through ipc via files, message queues, etc.
 * **Multithreading**

   In Multithreading one process contains two or more thread and the threads communicate via shared memory.